 It can decrease the risks of heart attack and stroke, and prevent angina (heart-related chest pain).
 It is also sometimes used to prevent migraine headaches.

-When prescribed off-label to patients who struggle with stage fright or social phobia, propranolol helps calm the physical symptoms they experience.
+When prescribed off-label to patients with stage fright or social phobia, propranolol helps calm the physical symptoms they experience.

 It slows a patient’s racing heart and alleviates shakiness, sweating, and other uncomfortable symptoms.